luis14fermin/weather-app/README.md

       - If users are viewing a searched location they have the option to compare the data with their current location
 - App.tsx is the root component wrapped by a context provider mainly for searched forecast data, favorites and date selection
   - Using the shared context, if a searched location is selected then it takes priority rendering over the current location's forecast until the user returns
-  - Favorite locations are held in an array for accessible forecast search when it's selected
+  - Favorite locations are stored in an array for easy access when searching forecasts
   - Date selection is shared across logic for both current and searched location
 - Included models for incoming objects from APIs for type checking expected values
 - Utils file for reusable functions/logic
 - Error fallbacks and Loading logic included where necessary
-- Tests are included for main child components use Jest and RTL
+- Tests are included for main child components using Jest and RTL
 - Deployed in Netlify

 ## **Assumptions & Design Decisions**
 - To hit all requirements, I created 2 main states:
   - The state for the current location: Lives in AppContent.tsx
   - The state for the searched location: Lives in Context
-  - This allowed me to leverage two individual datasets with the same interfaces to reuse components and compare with each other
+  - This setup allowed me to manage two separate datasets using the same interfaces, enabling reusing component and easy comparison between location forecasts
 - Added the OpenCageData API into the functionality:
   - The Weather.gov API provides good forecast data but only works with coordinates, which limited the search feature if a user wanted to look up a forecast by name.
 To address this, I looked for an API that could provide coordinates for multiple locations by name
   - OpenCageData API supports forward and reverse geocoding for accurate location names